jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

     	To https://hub.jazz.net/git/jazzhubdemouser/newcoolwebappdemo
     		43c6bc7..bf26680 master -> master

 	d.
-Return to the web IDE and check the BUILD & DEPLOY page.
+Return to the Web IDE and check the BUILD & DEPLOY page.
 	![Auto-deploy in action](/tutorials/jazzeditor/images/jh-autodeployed_NEW.png)
 At the top of the leftmost tile, under Input, an entry has a comment that matches the commit operation that you made from the command line.
 The entry shows that your app is running the code that you pushed.